jrom876/Python_Person/README.md

 See https://github.com/jrom876/arrStructExample/arrStructExample.c for the early C version.

-Since then (three weeks ago as of this writing) it has evolved into this ambitious project to create the frameworks for two expandable person-class text-file-to-database converters written in both C and python using sqlite3.
+Since then (three weeks ago as of this writing) it has evolved into this ambitious project to create the frameworks for two person-class text-file-to-database converters written in both C and python using sqlite3.

 This is the current python version and it has: